Lincoln County Small Business and Farmers

 This Renewable Energy Development Assistance (REDA) project will provide small businesses and farmers in the County with the services of a renewable energy professional who will evaluate the potential for renewable energy systems to lower electrical costs, reduce or eliminate use of fossil fuels and/or increase the efficiency of your business operations.
 This will include a site visit and analysis of your energy use and costs, and a report with potential renewable energy installation or construction options, preliminary cost estimates, and recommendations about suppliers/vendors and available grants and loans.

-Don't forget to include last year's electricity and/or heating bills with the application.
+Here's the APPLICATION FORM.
+Don't forget to include last year's electricity and/or heating bills.
 If you have any questions, please call Bob at 784-2617 or Mary Ellen at 882-5983.

 Definitions from Federal Regulations for the Rural Energy for America Program: